Types of socialism: Anarcho-syndicalism

-Workers' solidarity means that anarcho-syndicalists believe all workers—no matter their race, gender, or ethnic group—are in a similar situation in regard to their boss (class consciousness).
-Furthermore, it means that, within capitalism, any gains or losses made by some workers from or to bosses will eventually affect all workers.
+Anarcho-syndicalists believe all workers—no matter their race, gender, or ethnic group—are in a similar situation in regard to their boss.
+Within capitalism, any gains or losses made by some workers from or to bosses will eventually affect all workers.
 Therefore, all workers must support one another in their class conflict to liberate themselves.

 Anarcho-syndicalists believe that only direct action—that is, action concentrated on directly attaining a goal, as opposed to indirect action, such as electing a representative to a government position—will allow workers to liberate themselves.
-Moreover, anarcho-syndicalists believe that workers' organizations (the organizations that struggle against the wage system, which, in anarcho-syndicalist theory, will eventually form the basis of a new society) should be self-managing.
+Moreover, anarcho-syndicalists believe that workers' organizations should be self-managing.
 They should not have bosses or "business agents"; rather, the workers should be able to make all the decisions that affect them themselves.

 Rudolf Rocker was one of the most popular voices in the anarcho-syndicalist movement.
 He outlined a view of the origins of the movement, what it sought, and why it was important to the future of labor in his 1938 pamphlet Anarcho-Syndicalism.
 The International Workers Association is an international anarcho-syndicalist federation of various labor unions from different countries.
 The Spanish Confederación Nacional del Trabajo played and still plays a major role in the Spanish labor movement.
 It was also an important force in the Spanish Civil War.

 Individualist anarchism

-Individualist anarchism is a set of several traditions of thought within the anarchist movement that emphasize the individual and their will over external determinants such as groups, society, traditions and ideological systems.
+Individualist anarchism is a set of several traditions of thought within the anarchist movement that emphasizes the individual and their will over external determinants such as groups, society, traditions, and ideological systems.
 Although usually contrasted to social anarchism, both individualist and social anarchism have influenced each other.
-Mutualism, an economy theory particularly influential within individualist anarchism whose pursued liberty has been called the synthesis of communism and property, has been considered sometimes part of individualist anarchism and other times part of social anarchism.
+Mutualism, an economic theory particularly influential within individualist anarchism whose pursued liberty has been called the synthesis of communism and property, has been considered sometimes part of individualist anarchism and other times part of social anarchism.
 Many anarchist communists regard themselves as radical individualists, seeing anarchist communism as the best social system for the realization of individual freedom.
 As a term, individualist anarchism is not a single philosophy, but it refers to a group of individualist philosophies that sometimes are in conflict.
-Among the early influences on individualist anarchism were William Godwin, Josiah Warren (sovereignty of the individual), Max Stirner (egoism), Lysander Spooner (natural law), Pierre-Joseph Proudhon (mutualism), Henry David Thoreau (transcendentalism), Herbert Spencer (law of equal liberty) and Anselme Bellegarrigue.
+Among the early influences on individualist anarchism were William Godwin, Josiah Warren (sovereignty of the individual), Max Stirner (egoism), Lysander Spooner (natural law), Pierre-Joseph Proudhon (mutualism), Henry David Thoreau (transcendentalism), Herbert Spencer (law of equal liberty), and Anselme Bellegarrigue.
 From there, it expanded through Europe and the United States.
 Benjamin Tucker, a famous 19th-century individualist anarchist, held that "if the individual has the right to govern himself, all external government is tyranny".
 Tucker also argued that it was "not Socialist Anarchism against Individualist Anarchism, but of Communist Socialism against Individualist Socialism".
 The view of an individualist–socialist divide is contested as individualist anarchism is socialistic.